Edinburgh Corporation Tramways

 Given that the name of the undertaking was changed in early 1928, it is almost certain that uniforms after this date would have borne 'Edinburgh Corporation Transport' insignia.

-Tramcar staff were also issued with double-breasted greatcoats — these again appeared to have differed slightly between motormen and conductors, the former having two rows of five buttons and high, fold-over collars, the latter having two rows of four buttons and lapels.
+Tramcar crews were also issued with double-breasted greatcoats — these again appeared to have differed slightly between drivers and conductors, the former having five pairs of buttons (initially in a lancer-style arrangement) and high, fold-over collars, the latter having four parallel pairs of buttons and lapels.
 Both styles bore epaulettes (with button closures), again devoid of insignia.
-At the same time that uniforms were changed to the new smarter piped style (late 1920s), greatcoats were also changed; these were now double-breasted with two rows of four buttons, lapels and epaulettes.
+At the same time that the uniforms were changed to the new smarter piped style (late 1920s), the style of the greatcoats were also changed; these were now double-breasted with four pairs of buttons, lapels and epaulettes.
 The latter were as usual devoid of insignia, whereas the collars now bore 'E C T' initials on the bearer's right-hand side and an employee number (probably) on the left-hand side.

-Edinburgh also made use of auxiliary conductors, usually Transport Department staff pressed into service, particularly around the time of World War II — armbands were worn to show that they were indeed acting in an official capacity, and both white linen/canvas and blue serge examples (matching the uniforms) have survived (see below).
-It is believed that the former were the initial, almost makeshift issues, probably used until such time as the department was convinced the scheme was working, after which higher quality serge armbands were ordered and issued.
+Edinburgh also made use of auxiliary conductors — during the Second World War — initially Transport Department office staff pressed into service, but later on members of the public who obtained free travel in return for helping the conductor with his non-revenue duties.
+Armbands were worn to show that these individuals were indeed acting in an official capacity, and both white linen/canvas and dark-blue serge examples (matching the uniforms) have survived (see below); the former were the initial, almost makeshift issues, probably used by the office staff, the latter being issued once the department was convinced that the scheme was working.

-Photographs of regulators indicate that they may have initially worn single-breasted jackets edged in a finer material than the main jacket, with hidden buttons (or more likely a hook and eye affair) and upright collars; the latter probably bore the grade — Regulator — in embroidered script lettering.
-Caps were initially a kepi style with a pom pom and piping, and were almost identical to those worn by senior staff in company days (see link); they carried the standard corporation cap badge, but without a grade badge.
-Jackets were later changed — probably in the 1930s — to a single-breasted design with four buttons and lapels; the latter continued to carry the grade in embroidered script lettering.
+Photographs of regulators indicate that they may initially have worn single-breasted jackets edged in a finer material than the main jacket, with hidden buttons (or more likely a hook and eye affair) and stand-up collars; the latter appear to have borne the grade — 'Regulator' in embroidered script lettering.
+Caps were initially a drooping-peak style with a pom pom and piping, and were almost identical to those worn by senior staff in E&DTCo days (see link); they carried the standard cap badge, but without a grade badge.
+The style of the jackets was later changed — probably in the 1930s — to a single-breasted design with four buttons and lapels; the bearer's left-hand collar continued to carry the grade in embroidered lettering (possibly script lettering), but the right-hand collar now bore system initials ('E C T'), possibly in embroidered block letters.
 The jackets were probably changed one final time to a double-breasted design just before or shortly after, the Second World War.

-Inspectors probably wore the same jackets as regulators initially, though there is some evidence to suggest that a switch was quickly made to double-breasted jackets with two rows of three buttons and lapels; curiously, the latter appear to have been left plain, i.e., without a grade badge.
-Caps were initially in a kepi style with a pom pom on top, and like regulators, simply carried the standard 'Tramways' cap badge; the kepi-style caps were superseded by military style caps some time in the mid-to-late 1920s.
-Inspectors were also issued with double-breasted greatcoats with two rows of four buttons and lapels; the collars were edged in a lighter coloured material than the main garment, and also bore lettering, more than likely the grade — Inspector — and probably embroidered.
+Inspectors probably wore the same jackets as regulators initially, though there is some evidence to suggest that a switch was quickly made to double-breasted jackets with three pairs of buttons, and lapels; curiously, the latter appear to have been left plain, i.e., without a grade badge.
+Caps were initially in a drooping-peak style with a pom pom on top, and like regulators, simply carried the standard cap badge; these caps were superseded by tensioned-crown peaked caps some time in the mid-to-late 1920s.
+Inspectors were also issued with double-breasted overcoats with four pairs of buttons, and lapels; the collars were edged in a lighter coloured material than the main garment, and also bore lettering, more than likely the grade — 'Inspector' — and probably embroidered.

 Further reading